jotaf98/overboard/README.md

 - Use the mouse wheel to zoom and drag to pan in a plot or custom visualization.

+- Click the "A" button in the bottom-left of a plot to reset the zoom/pan.

-- Choose an hyper-parameter as the "X axis" in the sidebar to compare different hyper-parameters graphically (bubble plot).
+- Choose an hyper-parameter as the "X axis" in the sidebar to compare different hyper-parameters graphically (*bubble plot*).
 Click a bubble to highlight that experiment.
 If the hyper-parameter is numerical but has wildly different orders of magnitude, check "Treat X as categorical".
 By default, each bubble's Y coordinate (e.g. accuracy) is taken from the last iteration; in "Scalar display" you can choose the maximum or minimum across iterations.

-- If you have multiple runs with different random seeds (stored as hyper-parameter "seed" for example), select "Merge: seed" in the sidebar to merge them into shaded plots (you can then select whether to show the mean, median, range or standard deviations).
+- If you have multiple runs with different random seeds (stored as hyper-parameter "seed" for example), select "Merge: seed" in the sidebar to merge them into *shaded plots* (you can then select whether to show the mean, median, range or standard deviations).

-- You can split all experiments into different plots by selected "Panels: One per run" in the sidebar, and selecting a metric to plot in "Y axis".
+- You can *split* all experiments into different plots by selected "Panels: One per run" in the sidebar, and selecting a metric to plot in "Y axis".
 Similarly, they can be split by a hyper-parameter value (e.g. a different algorithm in each panel, but each has multiple plots/runs).

 ## Author